voyeg3r/dotfaster/vim/wiki/dicasvim.md

 This is simple, just place the cursor on the column between the lists.
 Insert visualblock-mode <C-v>, mark the whole column, hit r to replace it, and then
 <CR> and you have what you want. source: https://stackoverflow.com/a/46034410/2571881

+# Joining lines on vim

+In normal mode just press `J`.
+This will join the next line but adding an extra space between the two lines. `gJ` does the joining without spaces.
+Via command line you can use either:

+    :join ................... join with space
+    :join! .................. join withou extra space

+Both solutions above will keep the cursor in place

 # Substitution on visual selection